remance/Masendor/Readme.md

 To start testing the game run mainmenu.py

 Requires PIL 7.2 module for map filtering effect, numpy for array.
-Also the game currently use pygame 1.9.6 module and will not work with pygame 2 and there is no plan to upgrade it anytime soon until stable build come out.
+Also the game now currently using pygame 2 module (much faster than 1.9.6).

 For Video update: https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw